 On the 28th October Ascertia announced the launch of the SigningHub v7.7.9 release.
 This release includes support for the Cloud Signature Consortium API protocol and greater control of the sign-off level of assurance for users.

-As a member of the Cloud Signature Consortium, Ascertia is working with a number of Trust Service Providers who are part of this scheme which ensures essential components of a remote signature solution can be available to consumers.
+As a member of the Cloud Signature Consortium, Ascertia works with a number of Trust Service Providers (TSPs) who are part of this scheme.
+This partnership ensures essential components of a remote signature solution can be available to consumers.

 The latest SigningHub updates ensure high-trust, compliant electronic and digital signatures and interoperability to enable the widespread adoption of remote signing.